 Are you a citizen of Indonesia?
 Are you tired of your old life and want to experience something different?
 Now you can.
-Our How to immigrate from Indonesia to Canada Guide can help make your journey an easy one.
+Our comprehensive How to immigrate from Indonesia to Canada Guide can help make your journey an easy one.
+Canada plans to welcome more than 400,000 immigrants in 2021.
+Don't you want to be one of them?
+Here's how you do it.

 There are a number of factors you must take into account when you move from Indonesia to Canada.
 The first is finding the right place to live.

-Each of the 13 provinces and territories in Canada have their own unique economies, job markets, cultures, climates and lifestyles that can have a huge impact on your decision.
+Each of the 13 provinces and territories in Canada has its own unique economies, job markets, cultures, climates, and lifestyles that can have a huge impact on your decision.

 The coastal province of Prince Edward Island (PEI) has some of the largest shellfish companies that account for 80% of all shellfish exports in Canada.
 Not to mention that PEI also has an increasing aerospace industry that supplies 20% of the countries exports.